Providential Waters

 Earl W. Pearl

-I’ve been writing poetry (rhyming mostly) since about 2014 and have recently transitioned to writing novels and short stories.
+I’ve been writing poetry (rhyming mostly) for about 7 years and have recently transitioned to writing novels and short stories.
 My poetry genres are faith, humor, social issues, politics, pretty much any subject matter.

 Comments (1)